 I've put you in a place where it is warm, comfortable, and safe.
 Where the sorrows of time cannot whittle away the memory of our moment.
-There is a fuzzy blanket and a soft body pillow to keep you company as I will not come to visit.
+There is a blanket and a pillow to hold you as I will not come to visit.
 You may use the blanket as a cape when you grow bored.
 You may pull the stuffing from the pillow when frustrated, but it will be difficult to mend for there is no sewing kit.
 You are here for my comfort, not your own.

 This place will grow dusty and the lights will burn out.
 As the bulbs burst with age they will not be replaced.
 It will grow dark at the same pace that I forget how you look.
 It will grow silent as I forget your voice.
 Already, I've forgotten your laugh.
 Did it lilt or fall?
 Don't be afraid as your body dissipates for, just now, I have forgotten the softness or roughness of your skin.
 Eventually you will grow to nothing.
 That is my desire.